angular-ui/ui-sortable/README.md

 ## Testing

-We use Karma and jshint to ensure the quality of the code.
+We use Karma and JSHint to ensure the quality of the code.
 The easiest way to run these checks is to use grunt:

 ```sh
 npm install -g grunt-cli